- Avoid Malware - Play online games only when you have effective security software and your computer's firewall is activated.

 - Protect your credentials - Use strong passwords and choose a user name that does not reveal any personal information about you.
 Rotate passwords and avoid having the same password for different gaming accounts.
 Also, don’t use your game password on other non-gaming sites.
-Make sure sites asking for your game password are legitimate either through a verification check mark on YouTube or has an official affiliation with the game website and developer.
+Make sure sites asking for your game password are legitimate either through a verification check mark on YouTube or have an official affiliation with the game website and developer.

 - Use two-factor authentication - You’re able to add this to most video games and consoles now and it gives you an added layer of security.
-Two-factor authentication requires you to provide a second piece of proof in order to verify your identity, usually a code sent to your mobile device or email.
+Two-factor authentication requires you to provide a second piece of proof in order to verify your identity, usually, a code sent to your mobile device or email.

 - Don't share your profile or account information - If your game includes the ability to create a personal profile, avoid sharing details such as your real name, address or your account password as scammers will try to become friends with you in order to steal information.
 Also, don’t reveal any personal information to other players.
 Even if you know them or think you know them.
-If a friends account is compromised, the account may be controlled by a fraudster with you or your friend knowing that account is compromised.
+If a friend's account is compromised, the account may be controlled by a fraudster with you or your friend knowing that the account is compromised.

 - Protect virtual property - Watch out when buying or selling ‘property’ that exists inside a computer game.

-- Gaming device disposal - When disposing of your gaming device either by selling, scrapping, giving away or donating, ensure that all your personal information has been deleted.
+- Gaming device disposal - When disposing of your gaming device either by selling, scrapping, giving away, or donating, ensure that all your personal information has been deleted.
 Delete your account details, and backup or transfer your games to your new device.

 - Check statements regularly - Check credit card and bank statements to look for any gaming activity that doesn’t belong to you.
 If you notice anything suspicious, report it immediately to your credit card issuer or bank.
 Even if you don’t see any fraud on your statement today, it is important and good practice to check often.

 - Use safe web browsing practices - Be conscious of websites that don’t look like the legitimate gaming company you’re dealing with.
-Researching the company, website or market place you are considering buying from can help ensure that your card information is in good hands.
+Researching the company, website, or market place you are considering buying from can help ensure that your card information is in good hands.